-As of December 31, 2022, we had a lease covering approximately 27,000 square feet in Norcross, Georgia to house our product development, sales, service and administration operations for our domestic operations.
-Our Norcross lease was renewed March 1, 2022 for a five year term.
-Our Colombia lease was signed in November 2021 for a five year term covering approximately 4,300 square feet.
+As of December 31, 2023, we had a lease covering approximately 27,000 square feet in Norcross, Georgia to house our product development, sales, service and administration operations for our U.S. operations.
+Our Norcross lease was renewed March 1, 2022 for a five-year term.
+Our Bogota, Colombia lease was signed in November 2021 for a five-year term covering approximately 4,300 square feet of office space.
 We lease approximately 2,900 square feet of office space in Dubai, United Arab Emirates.
 We also lease a small office in Timisoara, Romania.
-We own a 6,350 square foot office facility in Bhopal, India, to house the software development and testing activities of our offshore subsidiaries; we lease approximately 8,500 square feet of additional office space in the same facility in Bhopal, India; in June 2022 we leased an additional facility in Bhopal of approximately 12,500 square feet; and we lease approximately 5,500 square feet in Mumbai, India to house additional staff for our offshore software development activities.
+We own a 6,350 square foot office facility in Bhopal, India, to house the software development and testing activities of our non-U.S. subsidiaries.
+We lease approximately 8,500 square feet of additional office space in the same facility in Bhopal, India; and in June 2022 we leased an additional facility in Bhopal of approximately 12,500 square feet.
+We also lease approximately 5,500 square feet in Mumbai, India to house additional staff for our offshore software development activities.
 We believe our facilities are adequate for the foreseeable future.